Primary Residence: What Is It And Why Is It Important?

 Buying a home?
 Knowing what type you’re buying is important.

 How the home you purchase is classified can affect your taxes and the mortgage interest rate that you receive.
 The property you purchase can be classified as a primary residence, a secondary residence, or an investment property.

 The difference between these three is important to know when buying a house.
 How your new home is classified could end up saving or costing you a lot of money.

 Your primary residence (also known as a principal residence) is your home.
-Whether it’s a house, condo or townhome, if you live there for the majority of the year and can prove it, it’s your primary residence, and it could qualify for a lower mortgage rate.
+Whether it’s a house, condo or townhome, if you take up occupancy there for the majority of the year and can prove it, it’s your primary residence, and it could qualify for a lower mortgage rate.

 Your primary residence may also qualify for income tax benefits: both the deduction of mortgage interest paid as well as the exclusion of profits from capital gains tax when you sell it.
 Because of the tax benefits, the IRS set some clear guidance to help you determine if your home qualifies as a primary residence.